-Metal is coming.
+Metal is here!
 Cupertino has decided to bring more joy and happiness to the world by deprecating the widely used open standard OpenGL, thus making everyone's code obsolete.
-There are ominous pronouncements that OpenGL is due to die, most likely in the next major MacOS version after Catalina, to be replaced by their own proprietary standard Metal.
-As all the graphics in mgl is written with OpenGL using Cocoa frameworks (a variant of C called Objective-C), we will need to rewrite the backend of mgl to make it compatible.
+The ominous pronouncements have proved true, and OpenGL is no longer supported on MacOS versions after Catalina (like Big Sur and Monterey).
+These now require us to use Apple's proprietary standard Metal.
+As all the graphics in mgl was written with OpenGL using Cocoa frameworks (a variant of C called Objective-C), we are now rewriting the backend of mgl to make it compatible.

 As this will be the third major rewrite of the mgl code, it will be version 3.0 and will be written primarily in Swift.
 The first version was written using the 32-bit Carbon API and the second version was written using the 64-bit Cocoa Frameworks.

 There will be advantages to the new 3.0 metal compliant version of mgl.

 The mgl 3.0 work in in progress can be retrieved using git by cloning and then switching to the metal branch

 git clone https://github.com/justingardner/mgl.git cd mgl git checkout metal

 If this worked correctly, then you should see a new directory called metal within the mgl repository:

 grumini:/Users/justin/mgl> ls COPYING metal/ readme.md task/ Contents.m mgllib/ readme.txt utils/

 Note that depending on your version of MacOS, the Gatekeeper may block the system from running mgl, in which case you may see an error like the following pop-up: